A four-year pilot project is underway to test electric kick scooter use in B.C. Municipalities can join to become participating communities.

 An electric kick scooter must meet certain requirements.
 You could get a violation ticket and fine from police for riding a device that is not legal.

-Make sure any electric kick scooter device you are thinking of buying or renting has all of the following.
+Make sure an electric kick scooter you are thinking of buying or renting has all of the following:

-You must obey any signs or traffic control devices indicating where you can ride an electric kick scooters.
+You must obey any signs or other traffic control devices indicating where you can and cannot ride an electric kick scooter.

 Must be 16 or older

-You must be 16 years old, or older to ride an electric kick scooter.
-Parents and guardians must not allow children under the age of 16 ride an electric kick scooter.
+You must be 16 or older to ride an electric kick scooter.
+Parents and guardians must not allow children under 16 to ride an electric kick scooter.

 Sidewalks and crosswalks